 The Headteacher has regular line management meetings with the SENDCo.
+The SENDCo is line managed by the Headteacher.

-The effectiveness of the school's SEND Policy will be communicated to the Governors by the Headteacher, Deputy Headteacher and the SENDCo.
+The effectiveness of the school's SEND Policy will be communicated to the Trustees by the Headteacher, Deputy Headteacher and the SENDCo.
 Criteria will include general awareness of the policy.